ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/commands.md

 ### Run any command with `RawCommand`

-It is possible to run any kind of commands, even if they are not specifically implemented in ReactiveMongo yet.
-Since a command in MongoDB is nothing more than a query on the special collection `$cmd` that returns a document, you can make your own command, which result type is `Future[BSONDocument]`.
+It is possible to run any kind of command, even if they are not yet specifically implemented in ReactiveMongo.
+Since a command in MongoDB is nothing more than a query on the special collection `$cmd`, you can make your own command.

 Let's take a look to the following example involving the Aggregation Framework (you can find this example in the [MongoDB documentation](http://docs.mongodb.org/manual/core/aggregation-pipeline/#aggregation-pipeline-behavior)):

 {% highlight javascript %}
 // MongoDB Console example of Aggregate command